 They will coordinate the management of grants held by more than 20 senior academics.
 The post holder is responsible to the Departmental Finance Coordinator and may be requested to support any group or PI in the department.
 The post holder will lead on research coordination and research administration for the Primary Care Unit (PCU), which currently holds £20m worth of grants and constitutes more than 130 staff and students and will advise the PCU PIs on all aspects of grant management including the PCU Head of Unit.

-A suitable candidate will be educated to at least A level or equivalent experience to include GCSE English and Mathematics.
+A suitable candidate will be educated to at least A level to include GCSE English and Mathematics or have equivalent qualifications or have equivalent experience.
 Accounting training to the level of AAT or equivalent is desirable.
 Candidates should have excellent IT skills and familiarity with the use of Microsoft Office.
 They should have administrative or finance experience ideally in an academic setting.
 They should have the ability to communicate clearly and effectively at all levels and with different kinds of people.
 They should have excellent written communication skills and be organised to manage conflicting deadlines.

 Department of Public Health and Primary Care, Strangeways Research Laboratory, Worts Causeway, Cambridge CB1 8RN (approximately 2 miles south of the city centre)